A Special Feature from 1 Morel Mushroom Lane

 A friend and I had spoken over the years several times about Morel hunting.
 He had done it a bunch and I had never tried with any real effort.
 I always looked while walking around in the woods but I had never seen a Morel in the wild.
 I was a rookie!
 I was at a local watering hole and my friend unexpectedly showed up.
 We talked for a bit and I asked him if he had gone shroomin' this year and he said he hadn't.
 I had wanted to go Morel hunting for several years but never found the time for it.
 I told him I would like to go tomorrow and he told me to call him if I decided to go.
 I called and we met for some food and then headed to a park I knew of that sounded like it might be promising.
 There was a lake and a creek with a nice sized wooded area in between.
 We live in Central Indiana and my friend said it was pretty late in the season so we may be disappointed.
 All I wanted to do was see one and take a photo.
 We got into the woods and the undergrowth was pretty high.
 So we wandered around taking photos of flowers on the weeds in the woods.
 Then we saw an area where there was a bit more sun under the canopy and a lot less growth on the ground.
 Lots of dead wood.
 After about 5 minutes of us poking around my friend said, "Here you go!!!"
 It was a 2-3 inch yellow!!
 It could have weighed a pound but it wouldn't have mattered!
 It was there and I said "Wow that thing was hidden in plain view!"
 I was like a little kid!!
 My first Morel in the wild and I didn't even find it.
 We took photos and snagged it into our bag.
 After about another hour the harvest was a total of four but it was as much fun as I have had in a good while!!
 I am hooked!!
 Going out tomorrow again at a different place and I hope to find several more!
 By the way.
 Those four Morels were very tasty!
 Sautéed in Butter!!
 OOH LA LA!!

-Brent, Brian, Joe and myself are on another expedition
+Brian, Joe and myself are on another expedition to

-could be a good year.
-We are in woods by 8:30, start finding them within
+good year.
+We are in woods by 8:30, start finding

-day: The four of us have decided to hunt together today, does'nt take
+four of us have decided to hunt together today,

 In early March, 2003, my father-in-law, who at the time had been hunting morels for seventy years in Indiana and Michigan (and a couple of other states that will remain forever a secret between him and me).
 On boring Sunday afternoon we were watching t.v. when I said to him, "Let's go over to (that place) and check for morels.
 Being as early March was historically way too soon to start, he told me, "Nah, it's way too soon."
 I convinced him that walking in the woods was better than watching t.v. and so we were off to a woods we hunted with a couple of others, neither of us expecting to find anything.
 Our friends weren't at home when we called so it was just the two of us that afternoon.
 When we arrived at the place it was a couple of hours before sunset.
 The trees in the woods are very, very closely packed, more bushes than trees, and making your way through them is a pain - literally.
 The low-hanging branches tear at your clothing and threaten to scratch your arms and poke you in the eyes at ever turn.
 But morels have been found under them so many times in the past we keep coming back.
 And, here and there were small clearings, a couple of hundred square feet where some grow when everything comes together.
 That day we spread out, I going one way and he another.
 I hunted for ten minutes and was convinced he was correct, that it was too early for morels, when I heard his voice from somewhere off to my right, calling me over.
 I turned in the direction of his voice and made my way several hundred feet through the woods until I saw him standing ahead and I came into a clearing to see a morel hunter's dream of dreams: surrounding my father-in-law in a clearing of about three or four hundred square feet were hundreds, if not a thousand, fresh morels, some in clumps of five and ten.
 It was unbelievable and I still am not sure whether it was a dream.
 He and I carried a paper grocery sack a piece and in no time we had filled them each with ten pounds of morels.
 I carried them back to the truck and brought back four more bags of which we each filled one more.
 It was getting dark, and although we had barely made a dent in the treasure we had more morels than we could possibly clean that night...hundreds, and only the best size and shape.
 It was a Sunday and I had to get back to work in another city two hundred miles away, but we cleaned and froze until we ran out of freezer bags and my fingers were so wrinkled they looked (and smelled) like morels.
 When we arrived at my father-in-law's home he called our two best morel buddies, both of whom knew the place well and lived within twenty miles, and told them about the find.
 He told me both guys thought he was kidding them.
 But I heard one of the two went over with a flashlight and looked until he found the patch and he gathered for several hours, leaving bags full to be picked.
 The next morning, without me - it had become work for me after filling the last bag half way up - the three of them met and picked the rest.
 After a cursory count of those from the first pick, and then of the flashlight pick, and then of the pick of the next day, we estimated that nearly a thousand had been harvested.
 One of the guys went back the next day and picked another several bags which were not added to the count.
 And there were still more to be had, although they were beginning to turn and only one of the guys went back again, the flashlight hunter.
 No one thought to bring a disposable camera, of course.
 But no pictures were necessary because the people who mattered - the hunters and their families - had seen this miraculous bounty first-hand and had eaten and eaten and eaten it, too.
 There are lots of hunters in the area, many hunt nearby, many know us and we know many of them.
 It was all we could do to keep from bragging but, as you know, a place like that is a secret worth keeping.
 We went back several more times in the month or so after, expecting more, but after several hours of fighting the low-hanging treacherous branches and walking for hours, only found a normal scattering here and there in the woods - not enough to fill a bag.
 The next year we found four.
 And we go back each year just as we have for ten years before finding the treasure trove, and we find a few.
 We have other places to hunt, even lease a farm woods during two "special" months out of the year, but we always go there first.
 And, my father-in-law, a morel hunter for seventy-five years now, loves to tell the story of telling me "It's too early" but most of all, he never, ever, tells me "It's too early" anymore.
 Good hunting and I wish you a treasure trove of your own.